BennyThadikaran/NseIndiaApi/docs/source/usage.rst

 By default, all methods save the file to the ``download_folder`` specified during initialization.
 Optionally all methods accept a ``folder`` argument if wish to save to another folder.

+Zip files are automatically extracted and saved to file.

 .. automethod:: nse.NSE.equityBhavcopy

 .. automethod:: nse.NSE.deliveryBhavcopy